 The Pluralist Approach

-According to pluralism, the third approach, there many paths to liberation and enlightenment and none of them is superior.
+According to pluralism, the third approach, there are many paths to liberation and enlightenment and none of them is superior.
 So this pluralist approach just presents the various positions of different Buddhist traditions concerning topics in common, but with no ranking of them.
 And of course this could be done either in terms of a, let’s say, an academic approach – scholarly approach – just presenting the various forms of Buddhism.
 Or it could be in the approach of a practitioner.
 And again within a practitioner, that category, a practitioner who practices only one tradition or a practitioner who practices a few traditions.
 But this approach is just, basically, dealing with correct information about the different Buddhist traditions, what we would traditionally call a nonsectarian approach.